gustaveroudproject/geneticNetworksDataViz/readme.md

 - Web application development: https://github.com/gustaveroudproject/roud-oeuvres-app.
 Documentation: https://github.com/gustaveroudproject/roud-oeuvres-app/blob/master/DOCUMENTATION.md.
 - ARKs are persistent identifier in the form of URL pointing to our edition or to a generic interface.

-## Classes and properties
+## Model

+#### Some info
-The project [ontology](https://github.com/LaDHUL/oeuvres-roud) is build on top of the `knora-base` ontology, that is a general purpose schema for data in the humanities and social sciences; this is a requirement of the framework we use, Knora.
+The project [ontology](https://github.com/LaDHUL/oeuvres-roud) is build on top of the `knora-base` ontology, that is a general purpose schema for data in the humanities and social sciences, compliant with the framework [Knora](https://dsp.dasch.swiss/).
 Our ontology aims to model archival objects, bibliographical records, persons, places, events and other information related to Roud's works.
 Here we'll list only the **classes** (nodes) and **properties** (edges) of the ontology that are relevant for the modelling of the **genetic relationships**.

-In our work, we created a model for genetic data, [GENO](https://gen-o.github.io/).
+In our work, we created a generic model for genetic data, [GENO](https://gen-o.github.io/).
 Our implementation in the project uses most of GENO's classes and properties, but not all of them; and adds classes and properties that do not exist in GENO, namely decomposing publications, manuscripts and dossiers in parts.

 Technical note: classes and properties can be understood as nodes and edges.
-The domain of a property indicates the starting point of an edge, while the range indicates its ending point.
+The domain of a property indicates the category of the starting point of an edge, while the range indicates the category of its ending point.
 Both classes and properties can have sub-classes and sub-properties.
 One can use both the human-readable label of a class or property (e.g. part of a manuscript), and its IRI (the last part of the IRI, e.g. `MsPart`) to identify it.

+#### Classes and properties
 See the [human-readable rendering](http://150.146.207.114/lode/extract?url=https%3A%2F%2Fraw.githubusercontent.com%2Fgustaveroudproject%2FgeneticNetworksDataViz%2Fmaster%2Fdoc%2FRoudGeneticsSpecification.ttl&owlapi=true&lang=en) of the [specification](doc/RoudGeneticsSpecification.ttl) for a detailed description of classes and properties.

 ##### Summary